-We recommend to set your dates and start looking for airfare 1 year before your vacation.
+We recommend setting your dates and to start looking for airfare 1 year before your vacation.
 That will give you the best chance to score a deal.

 If you are booking airfare yourself, we usually find the best prices on ITA Software by Google, AirfareWatchdog, or Skyscanner.
 You can set up price alerts and they give a flexible dates option to find the best price.

 Transportation to and from Airport

 The Orlando International Airport is located approximately 20 miles from Walt Disney World, which means you will need transportation to get to your hotel.

 The popular & free Disney’s Magical Express transportation has been discontinued in 2022 which means you’ll need another option to get from the airport to your resort hotel, which means you need to pay.

 One solution when staying at Walt Disney World is the Mears Connect Shuttle, the most similar replacement for the Magical Express.